TMC LABS EDUCATOR RESOURCES

 • Gain confidence and competence as a STEM educator

-• Learn how to facilitate problem-solving through tinkering
+• Learn how to facilitate problem-solving through experiential learning

 • Plan and prepare quality STEM activities